thebestsophist/screen_detection/readme.md

 # Screen detection

+Version: 2012.03.02

-This extension adds fields for the user agent browser window size to the param pool.
-The goal is to deliver optimized media sizes in responsive layouts similar to https://github.com/filamentgroup/Responsive-Images.
+This extension adds fields for the user agent's browser window properties to the param pool so you can deliver optimized media sizes in responsive layouts similar to https://github.com/filamentgroup/Responsive-Images.

 ## Requirements
 - jQuery (though you could get around it if you wanted)